-Transforming your business: Easily said, but how to do?
+Transforming your business: Easily said, but how to?

 Work in parallel

-In order to do successful business transformation, to make progress – your business portfolio should generate added value and hence profits, based on business as usual.
+In order to enable successful business transformation, to make progress – your business portfolio should generate added value and hence profits, based on business as usual.
 We label these activities in green: our way to codify everything what is working well and has a forecastable positive outcome.
-It is your lifeline.
+These activities are your lifeline.
 Therefore, at ViCre we say that ‘Leaders must always aim for green first’, by excelling in their present-day business and doing more of the same.
 And however counterintuitive it may seem: You must enjoy that repetition.
 Innovation and business transformation are not about doing everything differently.
 On the contrary.
 First, you must chase revenue on a platter, until you have earned enough to spend it on innovation.

 Check out our book: Receiving from the Ocean

-Do you want to know more about sustainable business transformation?
-I can recommend the latest book by Eddy Helsen: ‘Receiving From The Ocean’, our latest book on business transformation just came out.
-More information and a preview is available on https://vicre.eu/receiving-from-the-ocean/.
+Would you like to read more about sustainable business transformation?
+‘Receiving From The Ocean’, our latest book on business transformation just came out.
+More information and a preview are available on https://vicre.eu/receiving-from-the-ocean/.